It's Father's Day, and with that, here are five reasons why my dad is the best dad ever:

 3. He loves me unconditionally.

 No matter what I want or choose to do, and no matter what I've done, he loves me anyway.
-Even when I make stupid mistakes and he has to correct me or discipline me (like when I broke into my parents' liquor stash in 8th grade), he does it in an extremely loving -- but firm -- way.
+Even when I made stupid mistakes and he had to correct me or discipline me, he did it in an extremely loving -- but firm -- way.
 He also is willing to stop everything at the drop of a hat to help people in need - like when I had to move apartments in Chicago.
 He drove 18 hours straight and left work for two days without missing a beat.

 4. He believes nothing is impossible, and always encourages me (and my sisters) to pursue our dreams.